Eben60/GivEmXL.jl/docs/src/index.md

 Let's assume you are the only `Julia`  user/programmer among your colleagues.
 Actually the only one who does programming at all – all others mostly use Microsoft® Excel® for their computations, or else some specialized (GUI) software.

-*smallprint - througout the text, "excel file" (no capitalisation) and "XLSX file" will be used interchangeably and denote files in the XLSX format, which can be produced and read by MS Excel as well as other software, e.g. LibreOffice.*
+*smallprint - throughout the text, "excel file" (no capitalisation) and "XLSX file" will be used interchangeably and denote files in the XLSX format, which can be produced and read by MS Excel as well as other software, e.g. LibreOffice.*

 Now, you have developed a script for some computation or data analysis which they would be glad to use – but asking them to accept your programmers workflow would be asking too much.
-Building a full GUI for your script to be used by merely a couple of users would be an expensive overkill.
+Building a full GUI for your script to be used by merely a couple of users would be an time-consuming overkill.
 Enter `GivEmExel`: with this package you are able to produce "somewhat interactive" packages for use by your non-programming colleagues.

 My motivation was actually initially different.
 I used a Julia script to process experimental data, and for each experiment there were about a dozen or so of experiment-specific parameter plus a dozen of parameters specific for each separate measurement within the experiment.
 For each measurement, my script produced a further dozen of numbers.
 Using MS Excel proved to be a practical way to manage the parameter and results and to share them with the colleagues.
 Then with a bit of additional programming I could also share the script itself and let them process their data on their own: That happened to be a nice side effect.